tulasiramreddy/tulasiramreddy.github.io/iiserp_time_series.md

 -  **Introduction to Time Series Analysis** by P.J.
 Brockwell and R.A.
 Davis
 -  **Time Series Analysis and Its Applications** by R.H.
 Shumway and D.S.
 Stoffer
 -  **Time Series Analysis: Forecasting and Control** by G.E.P.
 Box, G.M.
 Jenkins and G.C.
 Reinsel
+-  **Forecasting: Principles and Practice** by R. J. Hyndman and G. Athanasopoulos

 **Classroom Scribes**